 At Springer Nature Group, our employees and our authors, respect the environment and the communities where we operate.
 Science and robust research are very importand to us, particularly where they are threatened.

 Our Codes of Conduct reflect our commitment to maintaining high ethical standards in our everyday interactions with colleagues, customers, partners and the wider public wherever we are.

-Employees, business partners, authors, suppliers, editors, customers and anyone else who wishes to raise concerns regarding potential or actual breaches of the Springer Nature Code of Conduct or Business Partner Code of Conduct are asked to do so via our “Speak-Up” system.
+Employees, business partners, authors, suppliers, editors, customers and anyone else who wishes to raise concerns regarding potential or actual breaches of the Springer Nature Code of Conduct or Business Partner Code of Conduct are asked to do so via “Speak-Up”, our ‘whistleblowing’ reporting system.
 Questions and concerns may be submitted in any language.

 If your concern relates to editorial or publishing processes, or editorial integrity, you should first contact the Editor-in-Chief(s) responsible for the journal concerned and/or the Editor who handled the paper.
 Contact details and additional information can be found on the journal homepage.
 Alternatively concerns about editorial/integrity matters only can be reported to email@example.com

 The Springer Nature Modern Slavery Act statement is published in accordance with the Modern Slavery Act 2015.
 It sets out the steps we have taken to assess the risk of and prevent modern slavery and human trafficking in our businesses and supply chains.
 The statement is made on behalf of the Springer Nature Group, which includes the following UK-based operating entities: Springer Nature Limited, Springer-Verlag London Limited, Biomed Central Limited and Springer Healthcare Limited.

 For previous Modern Slavery Statements, please email firstname.lastname@example.org